pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/vs/terraform/_index.md

     }
 </style>

-Choosing the right infrastructure as code platform is critical.
-We want you to have the best information possible to pick the solution that fits your needs.
+Pulumi and Terraform are both infrastructure as code technologies that have similarities but many fundamental differences.
+For example, Pulumi is open source and offers the flexibility to use any programming language for managing infrastructure.
+This makes Pulumi widely accessible to developers and DevOps engineers from any background.
+However, Terraform requires a proprietary domain-specific language (DSL) and is not open source.
+In this comprehensive guide, we'll explore their key differences, similarities, and real-world scenarios, mapping Terraform concepts to Pulumi to help you choose the right infrastructure as code platform to meet your needs.

 ## What is Pulumi?

-Pulumi is an open source infrastructure as code platform that helps teams tame the cloud’s complexity using the world’s most popular programming languages (TypeScript, Go, .NET, Python, and Java) and markup languages (YAML, CUE).
+Pulumi is an open source [infrastructure as code](/what-is/what-is-infrastructure-as-code/) platform that helps teams tame the cloud’s complexity using the world’s most popular programming languages (TypeScript, Go, .NET, Python, and Java) and markup languages (YAML, CUE).

 ## What is Terraform?

-Terraform provides [infrastructure as code](/what-is/what-is-infrastructure-as-code/) software for cloud service management with a consistent CLI workflow.
+Terraform provides infrastructure as code software for cloud service management with a consistent CLI workflow.
 Terraform allows you to write, plan, and apply changes to deliver infrastructure as code.

 <div class="rounded shadow-md" style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden;">
     <iframe